Ongoing Earthquake Swarm Near Reykjanes Peninsula

 • No clear evidence of ground deformation detected in the region

-As always, scientists at the Icelandic Meteorological Office are diligently monitoring the situation.
-They are leveraging all available data from sensors and measurements in and around Reykjanesstá to better understand the underlying causes of this latest earthquake swarm.
+Scientists at the Icelandic Meteorological Office are keeping a close eye on the situation, drawing on all available sensor data and measurements in and around Reykjanestá to piece together what’s behind this latest swarm.

 Data from Skjálfta-Lísa, the Icelandic Met Office’s earthquake monitoring system.
 The map visualizes the locations of earthquakes since noon on March 12, highlighting two distinct clusters.
 The accompanying graph tracks the cumulative number of earthquakes since the swarm began, while the top right graph details the magnitudes of these quakes.
 Darker colors indicate reviewed magnitudes, while lighter shades represent automatic readings.
 The bar chart on the right depicts hourly earthquake counts since noon yesterday.